rgee0/openfaas-on-digitalocean/README.md

 Please be aware this playbook is not idempotent, specifically in droplet creation; if you run it _n_ times you will get _n_ droplets.

-Both swarm and kubernetes deployments are possible but passing `-e "orchestrator=swarm"` or `-e "orchestrator=k8s"`.
+Both swarm and kubernetes deployments are possible by passing `-e "orchestrator=swarm"` or `-e "orchestrator=k8s"`.

 ### Pre-requisites